orpheus-db/implementation/README.md

 Users are able to install any of missing dependencies themselves via `pip`.
 Alternatively, an easier way to install all the requisite dependencies is via `pip install .` (If you encounter permission errors, install via `sudo -H pip install .`)

-After installation, users can use `dh --help` to list all the available commands in OrpheusDB.
-By default, `dh` is the alias for OrpheusDB user interface.
+After installation, users can use `orpheus --help` to list all the available commands in OrpheusDB.
+By default, `orpheus` is the alias for OrpheusDB user interface.

 <!--
 ```